jbowkett/CV/README.md

 *	Successfully cross-trained to Ruby and developed new components 3 months earlier than anticipated by the team.
 *   Quickly became proficient in the Ruby toolchain - Ruby 1.8.7, Rails 2,
-Rspec, Cucumber, Github, Capistrano on Mac OS X
+Rspec, Cucumber, Github, Capistrano on OS X.
-*	Designed and implemented new functionality including a Company Family Tree service and an error logging/reporting component.
+*	Designed and implemented new components for accessing Company Family Trees, error logging, IBAN formatting.
 *	Presented at regular customer demo meetings to the fund partners.
 *	Led the design for an ETL component for loading data from external sources.
 *	Tackled different aspects technical debt within the main codebase